-The 2021-2022 Proposed Budget requests \$1.92 billion in proposed appropriations.
+The 2021-2022 Adopted Budget includes \$1.94 billion of appropriations.
 Figure 13 shows these by agency, with the general government units aggregated.

-The criminal legal system consist of the Sheriff's Office (KCSO), the Department of Adult and Juvenile Detention (DAJD), Jail Health Services, the Prosecuting Attorney's Office (PAO), the Department of Public Defense (DPD), Superior Court, District Court, and the Department of Judicial Administration (the clerk's function to support Superior Court).1 Together, they comprise 71.6 percent of the General Fund budget, with the Sheriff's Office being the single largest expense.
+The criminal legal system consists of the Sheriff's Office (KCSO), the Department of Adult and Juvenile Detention (DAJD), Jail Health Services, the Prosecuting Attorney's Office (PAO), the Department of Public Defense (DPD), Superior Court, District Court, and the Department of Judicial Administration (the clerk's function to support Superior Court).
+Together, they comprise 71.3 percent of the General Fund budget, with the Sheriff's Office being the single largest expense.
 In response to Executive Constantine's efforts to create alternatives to the traditional criminal legal system, the share of the budget devoted to these agencies decreased from prior budgets.
-The State-mandated assessment and elections functions are another 5.5 percent while only 5.3 percent of the budget goes to Public Health and human services.
+The State-mandated assessment and elections functions are another 5.5 percent while 5.8 percent of the budget goes to Public Health and human services.

-1 This is slightly misleading since the PAO and both courts include civil legal functions.
+&lt;sup>1 This is slightly misleading since the PAO and both courts include civil legal functions.